-A major and a minor in comunication is available.
-See also majors and minors in broadcasting, journalism, marketing, and public relations and the majors in film production and informatics and minor in multimedia communication.
+A major and a minor in communication is available.
+See also majors and minors in broadcasting, journalism, marketing, and public relations and the major in film production and minor in multimedia communication.

 Major in communication

 41 credit hours (core and one concentration area)